At a glance

-The average cost of repairing a three-bedroom property is £30,000.
+The average cost per property is believed to be between £24,000 and £46,000, based on claims made during the winter of 2015/16.
 It is therefore essential that customers have the correct cover in place prior to flooding and ensure all items are insured for their true value.

 Underinsurance is a common problem, but easily avoided with the right care and attention.
 Customers should go from room to room and make a note of all their contents.
 They should check each room thoroughly and work out how much it would cost to replace everything with new items of similar quality at today’s prices.
 Customers should always get a professional valuation or obtain professional advice for items that are difficult to replace, such as antiques.

 Following a flood, Zurich is on hand to help with the recovery process.
-If you wish to discuss anything raised in this article, or require further guidance on how to prepare for potential flooding, contact your Zurich Account Executive.
+If you wish to discuss anything raised in this article, or require further guidance on how to prepare for potential flooding, contact your local Zurich contact.